Stack-oriented programming

-Stack-based algorithms consider data, by utilising one piece of data from atop the stack, and returning data back atop the stack.
-The need for stack manipulation operators, allow for the stack to manipulate data.
-To emphasise the effect of a statement, a comment is used showing the top of the stack before and after the statement.
-This is known as the stack effect diagram.

-Postscript stacks consider separate stacks for additional purposes.
-This considers variables, dictionaries, procedures, anatomy of some typical procedures, control and flow.
-The analysis of the language model allows expressions and programs to be interpreted simply and theoretically.
+Stack-based algorithms manipulate data by popping data from and pushing data to the stack.
+Operators govern how the stack manipulates data.
+To emphasize the effect of a statement, a comment is often used showing the top of the stack before and after the statement; this is known as the stack effect diagram.
+Some stack-oriented languages may use multiple stacks for different purposes; for example, PostScript uses separate stacks for variables, dictionaries, procedures, some typical procedures, and control flow statements.
+Analysis of the language model allows expressions and programs to be interpreted simply.